 For the most part, our front porch is kept fairly neutral for Christmas.
 I enjoy using different greens and textures.

-Let’s take a look at this years Christmas porch & outdoors tour.
-The thrifted bushel basket is very old and needed TLC.
-So then, I added an ASCP Old white wash for a French look.
+Let’s take a look at this year’s Christmas porch & outdoors tour.
+The bushel basket found thrifting is very old and needed TLC.
+So then, I added an ASCP Old whitewash for a French look.
 I completed the winter look with evergreen and cedar branches.
-Cedar drapes, and looks romantic.
+Cedar drapes and looks romantic.

 Additionally, pinecones plain and white are nestled in the greens.
-A birch log together with a bare grapevine wreath hanging adds bit of height, texture and speaks to the winter season.
+A birch log together with a bare grapevine wreath hanging adds a bit of height, and texture and speaks to the winter season.

-Lastly, white and natural branches adds height.
+Lastly, white and natural branches add height.
 Also, a lantern adds a soft glow in the evenings.

 Christmas porch is finished with a basket from Ballard I purchased a few years back.
 I truly love it!
 Greens and a deer antler fill the basket and works all winter.